Battle of Tuchola Forest

 The Battle of Tuchola Forest (Schlacht in der Tucheler Heide, Bitwa w Borach Tucholskich) was one of the first battles of World War II, during the invasion of Poland.
 The battle occurred from 1 September to 5 September 1939 and resulted in a major German victory.

 Poor Polish command and control, as well as German numerical and tactical superiority, allowed the Germans to manage to cripple Poland's Armia Pomorze (Army Pomerania) and, by breaking through the Polish Corridor, to connect mainland Germany with East Prussia.

 The battle was fought against the judgment of General Władysław Bortnowski, the commander of Army Pomerania, who believed the Corridor to be a very poor defensive position and had repeatedly asked for permission to withdraw his forces from it.

 Prelude

 Tuchola Forest (Bory Tucholskie, Tucheler Heide) in Westprussia, since 1920 Treaty of Versailles in the Polish Corridor, is a large area of mostly forest.
 Its difficult terrain was thought by the Polish high command as a good defensive position.
 However, the Germans had held their Truppenübungsplatz Gruppe military exercises in the area until 1919, and were therefore familiar with it, and furthermore General Heinz Guderian had been born in nearby Chełmno).

 Polish forces in the theater comprised elements of the Pomeranian Army: 9th Infantry Division under colonel Józef Werobej, the 27th Infantry Division under general Juliusz Drapella, and Czersk Operational Group under gen. Stanisław Grzmot-Skotnicki.
+Facing the German exclave of East Prussia was the Operational Group East under General Mikołaj Bołtuć, consisting of the 4th Infantry Division and 16th Infantry Division.

 German forces in the theater were composed of elements of the 4th German Army under general Günther von Kluge, specifically 19th Panzer Corps (commanded by general Heinz Guderian), and 2nd Army Corps under general Adolf Strauß.
 Those units were based in Western Pomerania west of the corridor.
+The XXI Army Corps of the German 3rd Army would simultaneously advance from East Prussia, in a pincer movement across the Polish corridor, while the bulk of the 3rd Army would attack the Modlin Army in the direction of Warsaw.

 19th Panzer Corps consisted of the 2nd Motorized Division under general Paul Bader, the 20th Motorized Division under general Mauritz von Wiktorin and the 3rd Panzer Division under general Leo Geyr von Schweppenburg.
 2nd Army Corps was composed of two infantry divisions: the 3rd Infantry Division under general Walter Lichel and 32nd Infantry Division under general Franz Böhme.

 Battle

-Despite several tactical Polish victories, including the successful cavalry charge at Krojanty on 1 September, and the destruction of a German armored train near Chojnice, the German armies were able to advance quickly.
-Not all Polish forces were in position by 1 September and the rapid German advance generated confusion in the Polish ranks.
-In addition, communications problems prevented cohesive action on the part of the scattered Polish forces.
-The Poles were soon forced to abandon plans for a counterattack and retreated, pursued by more mobile German motorized and armored troops.
-The German forces had a significant amount of armor support, including over 300 tanks commanded by the famous panzer expert Guderian.

-Most Polish units were surrounded by 3 September.
-Some were destroyed, while others managed to break through towards Bydgoszcz.